Opening hook

 8. put to work technology for “just‑in‑time” prompts

 Modern unit‑based dashboards can deliver micro‑alerts that nudge a nurse toward the next logical step.
-Which means for example, when a patient’s SpO₂ drops below 90 %, the system can flash a concise checklist: verify airway, increase O₂, assess ABG, consider escalation.
-By embedding the decision‑tree into the electronic health record (EHR), nurses receive the logical framework at the moment it matters, reinforcing the pattern without interrupting workflow Easy to understand, harder to ignore.
-Still holds up..
+Take this: when a patient’s SpO₂ drops below 90 %, the system can flash a concise checklist: verify airway, increase O₂, assess ABG, consider escalation.
+By embedding the decision‑tree into the electronic health record (EHR), nurses receive the logical framework at the moment it matters, reinforcing the pattern without interrupting workflow Simple, but easy to overlook..

 9. Conduct “logic debriefs” after real events